wolfrage76/Subspace-Thingies/README.md

 ### Farm Monitor Thingy

--Can launch the Farmer and capture its live, OR be configured to monitor a farmer log -Output to a log and to screen
+*Can launch the Farmer and capture its live, OR be configured to monitor a farmer log

+*Output to a log and to screen

--Filters the log
+*Filters the log

--Notifications to Discord or Pushover (more coming!) of events -It converts log timestamp to your local timezone -Monitors your wallet for balance changes
+*Notifications to Discord or Pushover (more coming!) of events

+*It converts log timestamp to your local timezone

+*Monitors your wallet for balance changes

--If streaming live Farmer, can auto restart if there's an error (i.e. if the node dropped)
+*If streaming live Farmer, can auto restart if there's an error (i.e. if the node dropped)

 More features coming!